 A Commissioning Conversation kicks off the Start Right Exploration phase.
 Adopting the right behaviours and continuing to have open conversations through the Exploration phase will improve the overall quality of the thinking.
-The Start Right Guidance document (on our Policy Quality webpage) has more information on the Exploration phase and how to use this document.
+The Start Right Guide has more information on the Exploration phase and how to use this document.

 There’s no right way to document a Commissioning Conversation.
 These prompts should guide you to capture and share the outputs of the conversations in a way that works for your context.
 They provide critical inputs for the Start Right Exploration phase.

 When having a Commissioning Conversation, there are certain traits that increase your chance of success.

 - When you’re starting out, focus on outcomes, impact and objectives, rather than jumping to solutions or policy options.

 - Seek out a range of voices and opinions, including on what the problem is.

 - Test your thinking with senior people or experienced and trusted advisors.

 - Ask “who are all the people who need to agree to this?”

 - Know the views of your minister but ask what a future or different minister might want.